RashadBrowne/NBA-Info/README.md

 - Fragment xml thingy crashes the app.
 Use FrameLayout instead.

 - I can pass everything to a fragment on the start in the same way as a class though not recommended.

+- Keep important variables loaded using static.
+Static variables stay loaded as long as the activity is open.

 ## Sources:
 **Shared Element Transisions**